 - Governments, customs authorities, and border agencies should be ready to facilitate and expedite all COVID-19-related goods

-- International organizations, NGOs and donors should support cool chain capacity-building efforts in least developed countries to ensure no one is left behind in the upcoming global immunization campaign
+- International organizations, NGOs and donors should support cool chain capacity-building efforts in the least developed countries to ensure no one is left behind in the upcoming global immunization campaign

 As Nathan De Valck, chairman of Pharma.Aero’s Board of Directors and member of the Sunrays project, said: “We are still at early stages of industry preparation for the transportation of COVID-19 vaccines and there are still a lot of unknowns.
 Delivering COVID-19 vaccines is a life-saving mission which will need a combination of people, infrastructure, standards, packaging solutions and collaboration.
 Getting the equation right requires us to work together now,”